miklevin/MikeLev.in/_posts/2025-07-01-ai-emergent-collaboration-self-building-railway.md

       ║ BOOTSTRAPPING ║                      │
       ║   PARADOX:    ║                      │ 🪢 THE ROPES
       ║               ║                      │    GET CUT
-      ║ Building the  ║                      ▼
+      ║ Needing the   ║                      ▼
       ║ tools before  ║            ┌─────────────────────┐
       ║ you can use   ║            │  ⏰ TIMING IS       │
       ║ the tools     ║            │     EVERYTHING      │